kaiesalmahmud/SKD-FL/README.md

 ![Framework](thesis-fig/structure.png)

-#### Experiemnt: We test SKD algorithm on all four environements with 40% nodes poisoned
+#### Experiemnt: We test different variations of SKD algorithm on all four environements with 40% nodes poisoned

 #### Results: